zingolabs/zingolib/docs/testing/TEST-DARKSIDE.md

 ## running the tests (currently experimental)

-By default the darkside tests are run as part of the integration tests `cargo nextest run`, for more explicit invocations:
+By default the darkside tests are run as part of the libtonode  tests `cargo nextest run`, for more explicit invocations:

-cargo nextest run --package integration-tests --features darkside_tests -- darkside
+cargo nextest run --package libtonode -tests --features darkside_tests -- darkside

 # or to run a specific test
-cargo nextest run --package integration-tests --features darkside_tests -- $TESTNAME --nocapture
+cargo nextest run --package libtonode -tests --features darkside_tests -- $TESTNAME --nocapture